 - The Schlub Pub Seduction Deduction: The gang of girlfriends lure men into the forest and then eat them after stripping off their clothes and skin!

-- Angry Guard Dog: He has a small dog named Spite.
+- Angry Guard Dog: He has a small dog named Spite who he uses to scare away trick-or-treaters.

 - Asshole Victim: He accepted a bribe to murder eight children.
 Years later, those children murder him.
 Yeah, he had it coming.

-- Chekhov's Gun: The chocolate bar Mr. Kreeg puts down before Sam arrives saves his life.
+- The chocolate bar Mr. Kreeg puts down before Sam arrives saves his life.

 - A more literal example is his early reference to owning a shotgun.
 Of course, the shotgun later is used to fight Sam.